adarxhww/technical-council/README.md

-# Technical Council — iOS / Glassmorphism redesign
+# Technical Council — Glassmorphism design

 This is a fresh Next.js implementation based on the approved light iOS-inspired/glassmorphism visual direction.